How to Make Someone Love You Forever in 90 Minutes Or Less teaches readers how to get others to fall in love with you.

 He used subtle body language nodding his head.

-When suggesting she should call him once ready, he was giving suggestions, and the secret is to let those parts stand out from the rest of the conversation by changing tone of voice and body language.
+When suggesting she should call him once ready, he was giving suggestions, and the secret is to let those parts stand out from the rest of the conversation by changing the tone of voice and body language.

 He also kept looking at her eyes while being physically still, so she could fully focus on his voice.